The External Secrets Enterprise is product suite is a premium product.

 , --federated-store

-), please consult the ESI-CLI documentation.Deployment
+), please consult the ESI-CLI documentation.Webhook Global Configuration (Deployment Arguments)

 itself accepts arguments that globally configure the behavior of injected containers.
 These are set once when deploying the webhook: